BORDEAUX, France >> Bordeaux, the region, is unrivaled historically as the greatest, most prodigious producer of fine wine in the world.

 Ultimately, it poses the existential question of why humans have gone to such extreme efforts to create a beverage that is not essential to existence.

 Upon arrival, visitors are issued a “companion du voyage,” individual electronic guides about the size of cellphones that connect directly with each stop along the tour, explaining in eight languages exactly what you are looking at and how to interact with it.
+From there, you are on your own, free to wander among the exhibits at your own pace, in your own fashion.

 You might begin with a dizzying virtual helicopter tour of the world’s vineyards, a sweeping overview that spans the globe in about 15 minutes on three big, curved screens.
-Or you could watch winemakers discussing their vineyards, from the famous, like Dominique Lafon in Meursault Perrieres, one of the great sources of white Burgundy, to a monsignor at Alaverdi Monastery Wine Cellar in the country of Georgia, one of the cradles of wine civilization, where techniques have changed little over centuries.
+Or you could watch winemakers discussing their vineyards, from the famous, like Dominique Lafon in Meursault Perrières, one of the great sources of white Burgundy, to a monsignor at Alaverdi Monastery Wine Cellar in the country of Georgia, one of the cradles of wine civilization, where techniques have changed little over centuries.

 Not all the exhibits are so straightforwardly historic.
 A buffet table offers the opportunity for “indulging in the sensory experience of wine tasting,” offering surprisingly effective examples of different aromas and textures, and the opportunity to test your nose if so inclined.